 About Royal Phoenix oolong:

 The Phoenix Mountains (Fenghuang Shan) in Guangdong, China are home to many famous oolong cultivars.
 In our last visit to this area, we studied at least seven of these different tea plants, including the popular “Mi Lan Xiang” or “Honey Orchid” cultivar.
 Our Royal Phoenix uses the fragrant and distinctly-flavored leaves of this plant.
+The most recent batch (2022) is slightly less roasted and lighter than previous batches we’ve carried.

 Phoenix tea plants are known as “Dancong”, which refers to their unique single trunk structure.
 Another unique aspect of Phoenix tea is that the newly sprouted leaf buds are much larger than average and grow into full leaves very quickly.
 The twisted leaf oolong processing style, which requires long leaves, is therefore often used on Phoenix teas.